 To activate the new configuration, you need to run:

-4. Validate the Apache configuration syntax.
+4. Test the full Apache configuration before reloading the service.

 $ sudo apache2ctl -t